opticsl8b/OzGoodLife/README.md

 <p align="center">

 ```
-To install this app simply run the command "npm i" on the root directory level  in the terminal.
+To install this app simply open the terminal ,run the command "npm i" on the root level directory.
 ```
 </p><br><hr><hr>